-- 1. POL101 Political Ideologies or
+1. POL 101 Political Ideologies or

 - POL 340 Political Theory

 - 2. POL110 Government and Politics or

 - POL 310 American National Government: Ideas and Institutions 3.
 POL 160 Global Politics or

-- POL 360 World Politics Theory
+- POL 360 World Politics or

 No more than three hours of internship and three hours of individualized instruction may be applied to the minor.